samaellovecraft/pwngethub/assembly_x86_101/README.md

 ## Stack

-- LIFO data structure
+- LIFO data structure (an array)
-- is an array
+- comprised of elements that are added or removed with 2 operations: push and pop
-- has a pointer (register) to the top of it (ESP)
+- has a pointer to the top of it (ESP) and a pointer to the base of it (EBP)
 - we have random access to its memory, meaning that we can read and write from arbitrary locations within it (see [ex05](ex05/ex05.asm) and [ex06](ex06/ex06.asm))

+### push

 ```asm
 push 1234